crypto-chassis/ccapi/README.md

 * Example CMake: example/CMakeLists.txt.
 * Require C++14 and OpenSSL.
 * Definitions in the compiler command line:
-  * Define service enablement macro ENABLE_MARKET_DATA_SERVICE and exchange enablement macros such as ENABLE_COINBASE, etc. These macros can be found at the top of include/ccapi_cpp/ccapi_session.h.
+  * Define service enablement macro ENABLE_SERVICE_MARKET_DATA and exchange enablement macros such as ENABLE_EXCHANGE_COINBASE, etc. These macros can be found at the top of include/ccapi_cpp/ccapi_session.h.
   * If your OpenSSL version is older than 1.1, define macro OPENSSL_VERSION_MAJOR and OPENSSL_VERSION_MINOR (e.g. for OpenSSL 1.0.2s, define OPENSSL_VERSION_MAJOR to be 1 and OPENSSL_VERSION_MINOR to be 0).
 * Include directories:
   * include